saudzahirr/GaussSeidel/README.md

 # GaussSeidel
-Successive over-relaxation and Gauss-Seidel method for solving linear system based C++ Eigen3 library.
+Successive over-relaxation and Gauss-Seidel method for solving linear system based on C++ Eigen3 library.